kamgastephane/aspettaAspera/README.md

-First thing first, you should download the project and save it inside a known folder We will then navigate to this folder using the command line Let suppose the files of the project are saved inside our disk at: _download/project/agoda_
+First thing first, you should download the project and save it inside a known folder We will then navigate to this folder using the command line Let suppose the files of the project are saved inside our disk at: _download/project/aspettaaspera_

 ```
 $ cd
-$ cd download/project/agoda
+$ cd download/project/aspettaaspera
 ```

-Our command line  should be inside our project folder.
+Our command line location should be inside our project folder.

 ### Build